 The number of elderly on BHA's waitlist reflects only a small fraction of income-eligible Boston seniors.
-The chart on the left shows the marked increase in the number of elderly who are income-eligible for subsidized housing, with an increase of nearly 15,000 elderly from 2010 to 2014.
-The chart in the center shows what a small segment of the income-eligible elderly BHA currently serves, along with an even smaller segment of elderly applicants waiting for subsidized housing.
-The right column indicates that the supply of BHA elderly/disabled units designated specifically for the elderly has dropped significantly with the conversion of hundreds of units to Project-Based Voucher (PBV) sites.
-PBV sites tend to serve the non-elderly disabled and the elderly in approximately equal numbers (see Exhibit E2).
+On the following page, the chart on the left shows the marked increase in the number of elderly who are income-eligible for subsidized housing, with an increase of nearly 15,000 from 2010 to 2014.
+The chart in the center shows the small segment of the income-eligible elderly BHA currently serves, along with an even smaller segment of elderly applicants waiting for subsidized housing.

 Less than 20% of income-eligible elders in Boston are either living in BHA public housing or waiting for BHA elderly/disabled housing.
-While a number of seniors avail themselves of non-BHA subsidized housing, 25 there is still clearly a large gap between the need for subsidized housing and the perceived demand as indicated solely by the number of elderly applicants on the waitlist-if such a large percentage of potential applicants are not attempting to avail themselves of BHA resources, there must be a number of barriers that prevent the elderly from seeking assistance.
+While a number of seniors avail themselves of non-BHA subsidized housing,25 there is still clearly a large gap between the need for subsidized housing and the perceived demand as indicated solely by the number of elderly applicants on the waitlist-if such a large percentage of potential applicants are not attempting to avail themselves of BHA resources, there must be a number of barriers that prevent the elderly from seeking assistance.

-While it is difficult to capture all of the reasons why the elderly do not apply to BHA housing in proportion to their need, there are a number of reasonable explanations as evidenced by qualitative analysis from phone surveys conducted in conjunction with preparing this Plan.
-First, the elderly experience difficulty during the application process itself.
-The elderly are less likely to apply for BHA housing in the first place due to their preference to remain where they are regardless of affordability or age-appropriate features.
-When the elderly do apply for BHA housing, they are more likely to choose a small number of geographically concentrated developments, which greatly decreases their chances of receiving a unit offer.
+While it is difficult to capture all of the reasons why the elderly do not apply to BHA housing in proportion to their need, there are a number of reasonable explanations as evidenced by qualitative analysis from phone surveys conducted in conjunction with this Plan.
+First, the elderly are less likely to apply for BHA housing in the first place due to their preference to remain where they are regardless of affordability or age-appropriate features.
+Second, when the elderly do apply for BHA housing, they are more likely to choose a small number of geographically concentrated developments, which greatly decreases their chances of receiving a unit offer.
 Additionally, the elderly experience difficulty with the BHA application form and procedures and often do not have advocates or service agencies to assist them.
-Many potential elderly applicants opt not to apply because they believe they will never be housed due to long waitlists.
+Finally, many potential elderly applicants opt not to apply because they believe they will never be housed due to long waitlists.

 As detailed in Exhibit B, there are a number of barriers facing standard elderly applicants, including the perception that applying is futile because they will never be offered a unit.
-With approximately 3,000 elderly applicants on the elderly/disabled public housing waitlist and an annual average unit turnover of
+With approximately 3,000 elderly applicants on the elderly/disabled public housing waitlist and only 231 unit turnovers across the

-25 Using 2012 data, the "Housing A Changing City: Boston 2030" report states that 62% of low-income senior renters in Boston live in subsidized housing, leaving 5,700 elderly renters paying more than 50% of income on rent.
+25 Using 2012 data, the Housing A Changing City report states that 62% of low-income senior renters in Boston live in subsidized housing, leaving 5,700 elderly renters paying more than 50% of income on rent.
 It should be noted that the report defines "low income" as under 60% AMI, whereas under 80% AMI is the HUD threshold for "low income."
 By HUD standards the percentage of low-income seniors in Boston living in subsidized housing is significantly lower than 62%, particularly when including low-income senior homeowners.
 The report identifies 4,300 elderly homeowners with incomes low enough to cause "serious financial strain."
 Pg.
 12.

-only 362 units across the elderly/disabled developments, the demand for units far exceeds available inventory, and the belief that a unit offer may never come is in many instances justified by the numbers.
+elderly/disabled developments in 2014, the demand for units far exceeds available inventory, and the belief that a unit offer may never come is in many instances justified by the numbers.